 It’s exactly the same in branding.

-The less than glamorous trudge of internal and external research, trend and market analysis, workshops, interviews and all the rest of the planning team’s remit are the concrete and steel of a robust positioning and a well defined brand.
+The less than glamorous trudge of internal and external research, trend and market analysis, workshops, interviews and all the rest of the planning team’s remit are the concrete and steel of a robust positioning and a well-defined brand.

-That said, it never ceases to amaze me in presentations, how often this piece of solid gold is undervalued and ignored in favour of the shiney creative concepts that follow.
+That said, it never ceases to amaze me in presentations, how often this piece of solid gold is undervalued and ignored in favour of the shiny creative concepts that follow.
 Data, reasoning, analytics, structure, values and promise seldom lights the fire in the belly like the graphic interpretation.
-Similarly architects don’t get much elation from their foundation schematics and loading calculations, but the client knows that without them, his building will collapse.
+Similarly, architects don’t get much elation from their foundation schematics and loading calculations, but the client knows that without them, his building will collapse.

-Done well, by experts that understand location, useage, materials, competitors and conditions, now and in the future, good foundations don’t limit, but facilitate creativity and ensure longevity.
+Done well, by experts that understand location, usage, materials, competitors and conditions, now and in the future, good foundations don’t limit, but facilitate creativity and ensure longevity.
 Just ask any great architect from the creator of the Colosseum to Frank Lloyd Wright, Santiago Calatrava and Norman Foster.